 The Margaret River region offers a variety of quality trails.
-The majority are fun, flowing single track networks.
+The majority are fun, flowing single-track networks.
 Most are conveniently located close to town.
 There are no park passes required so the trails in the region are free to ride all year round!

 The Creek Trails (AKA South Carters Road)

-There are some jumps, granite outcrops and steeper cross-country style descents.
-The creek trails are situated amongst natural forest.
+There are some jumps, granite outcrops, and steeper cross-country style descents.
+The creek trails are situated amongst the natural forests.
 This means they are well shaded in the summer months.
 They can be muddy after significant rain in winter though.

 The Woodjitup Trails (AKA Compartment 10)

 The trails cover approximately 10km and seamlessly weave into each other.
-They are a well signed network of trails so you will always know where you are.
+They are a well-signed network of trails so you will always know where you are.
 There are beginner, intermediate or advanced networks.
 These trails also feature constructed berms and jumps.
 Perfect for testing your mountain bike riding capability!

 Bunnitj Biddi Trail

 Further afield, you’ll find Middle Earth.
-Middle Earth offers 24km of more endurance cross country style riding.
+Middle Earth offers 24km of more endurance cross-country style riding.
 This trail is best for intermediate or advanced riders.
 It was constructed by a couple of locals and covers as much ground as possible!
 It can be a bit of a maze in there so go with friends and refer to your map!
-It is close to the beer farm for a well deserved ale and meal after your ride.
+It is close to the Beer Farm for a well-deserved ale and meal after your ride.

-For a more leisurely ride Wadandi track is for you!
+For a more leisurely ride, Wadandi Track is for you!
 This trail runs from Witchcliffe to Cowaramup and is relatively flat.
 It covers approximately 26km of the old train line to Busselton.
 The picturesque scenery varies from farmland to forest and offers abundant bird life.
 This popular trail is suitable for beginners and can also be ridden on a hybrid or an e-bike.

 Down South Mountain Bike Festival and Cape to Cape MTB

 The popularity of mountain biking in Margaret River has brought events to the region.
-Down South Mountain Bike Festival is a family friendly event.
+Down South Mountain Bike Festival is a family-friendly event.
 It is held over two days in June and includes events in Dunsborough and Margaret River.
-However, the regions most renowned event is the four day Cape to Cape MTB riding event.
+However, the region’s most renowned event is the four-day Cape to Cape MTB riding event.
 This endurance ride covers about 210km and takes four days to complete!
 It is usually held in October and accommodation can be scarce so get in early!

-Preparation is key especially in our hot summer months.
+Mountain Biking in Margaret River is a super fun activity, however, preparation is key, especially in our hot summer months.
 Eat well prior to your ride or plan stops.
 Ensure you have sufficient water (we love camelback bike hydration packs).
 Download an app with maps and GPS like Trailforks.
 Plan your journey with family or friends.

 If you are just getting started on your mountain biking journey we can help you!
 Do you need technical advice or repairs?
 Would you like some local knowledge on trails?
 Check our guide over here where we recommend local gurus to help you out.